janpeuker/awesome-tech-roles/README.md

 - [Making Ops work more visible](https://github.com/readme/guides/ops-work-visible) - Interesting story from Netflix&apos; DevOps journey from "You run it" to SRE and Platforms teams.
 - [No Code Operations](https://blog.airtable.com/no-code-operations/) - Good example of maintenance and operations not only covering Code but all kinds of business processes modelled in all kinds of tools, including No-Code, from Excel to Airtable (for which this is an advertorial).
 - [Performance Management Maturity Levels](https://infrequently.org/2022/05/performance-management-maturity/#the-role-of-senior-management) - This is actually a list of _software_ performance not _career_ performance points but it contains an interesting section recognizin the need of [management buy-in](https://medium.com/centre-for-public-impact/what-gets-measured-gets-managed-its-wrong-and-drucker-never-said-it-fe95886d3df6) for platform work.
-- [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products (this could also belong to IT Operations).
+- [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products (this could also belong to IT Operations, [ongoing discussion on Forrester here](https://www.forrester.com/blogs/platform-product-management-versus-platform-engineering/)).
 - [Production Engineers at Facebook](https://www.oreilly.com/library/view/seeking-sre/9781491978856/ch13.html) - Meta&apos;s implementation of DevOps and their version of SRE is the "Production Engineer"; the role is explained in the "Seeking SRE" book.
 - [SRE at LinkedIn](https://engineering.linkedin.com/blog/2017/05/building-the-sre-culture-at-linkedin) - Good historic background on how the LinkedIn SRE team evolved very early.
 - [SRE implements DevOps](https://cloud.google.com/blog/products/gcp/sre-vs-devops-competing-standards-or-close-friends) - OG Seth Vargo and Liz Fong-Jones&apos; legendary blog post and YouTube video series explaining SRE.